Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/the-sla-overview.markdown

 {{% /tab %}}
 {{% /tabs %}}

-The SLA definition shown above creates four instances of a Processing Unit using the `partitioned` [space topology](../overview/the-runtime-environment.html#topologies).
+The SLA definition shown above creates four instances of a Processing Unit using the *partitioned* space topology.
 It defines two partitions (`number-of-instances="2"`), each with one backup (`number-of-backups="1"`).
 In addition, it requires that a primary and a backup instance of the same partition not be provisioned to the same GSC (`max-instances-per-vm="1"`).

 {{% note "Note"%}}
 It is up to the developer to configure the SLA correctly.
 Trying to deploy a Processing Unit with a cluster schema that requires backups without specifying `numberOfBackups` will cause the deployment to fail.
 {{%/note%}}

-{{% note "Info"%}}
+{{% note %}}
 In older releases, the SLA definition also included dynamic runtime policies, such as creating additional Processing Unit instances based on CPU load, relocating a certain instance when the memory becomes saturated, etc. These capabilities are still supported, but have been deprecated in favor of the [Administration and Monitoring API](../dev-java/administration-and-monitoring-overview.html) which supports the above and and much more.
 {{% /note %}}